 All other guardianship is billed at an hourly rate of $150 per hour.

-Please read “About Fees” for more information about how the Law Office of Ann M. Paradis charges fees.
+Please read “About Fees” for more information about how Ann Paradis Law, PLLC charges fees.